Make Your Own Easy Homemade Pretzels

 It's almost as fun for kids to make their own snacks as it is for them to eat them!
 This pretzel recipe—adapted from one that my daughter brought home from school—is easy and perfect for small children to help with, and the results are pretty tasty, too.
+My daughter loves to make these tasty pretzels when friends come over.
 It's a great activity for rainy days and playgroups, too.
-Why not bake up a batch to eat during the big game this weekend?
+Why not bake up a batch to eat during the Super Bowl this weekend?

 To make the pretzels you'll need: